phronmophobic/blog/markdown/html-tax.md

 ## Better tooling

  If you're using the right format, you can build better tools.
-Tools like [react-sketchapp](http://airbnb.io/react-sketchapp/docs/guides/universal-rendering.html), [origami](https://origami.design/), [Interface Builder](https://developer.apple.com/xcode/interface-builder/), [Unity](https://unity.com/) and others can help increase productivity and they're only worth it for non HTML formats.
+Tools like [react-sketchapp](http://airbnb.io/react-sketchapp/docs/guides/universal-rendering.html), [origami](https://origami.design/), [Interface Builder](https://developer.apple.com/xcode/interface-builder/), [Tiled](https://www.mapeditor.org/), and others can help increase productivity and they're only worth it for non HTML source formats.

 Chrome devtools is really great, but again, it's directly attached to the web browser.
 It's so cumbersome to do anything with HTML outside the web browser that more and more tools are getting forced into the web browser itself.
 We should be using the best tool for the job and not be forcing ourselves into a corner based off the platforms we're targeting.